-QuickStart is an innovative face-to-face and online program for both newly forming and experienced collaborative community-academic research partnerships.
+QuickStart is an innovative program for both newly forming and experienced collaborative community-academic research partnerships.
+It has previously been offered via a mix of face-to-face, web-based, and phone-based sessions.
 Collaborative partnerships include two Co-Principal Investigators (Co-PIs).
-In each partnership there must be one community Co-PI and one scientific Co-PI.
-QuickStart will provide in-person, online, and phone-based technical assistance to stimulate community-based participatory research (CBPR) that addresses breast cancer, including the environmental causes of and/or disparities in breast cancer, prevention of breast cancer, or other topics.
+In each partnership there must be one community Co-PI and one academic Co-PI.
+QuickStart provided support to teams to stimulate community-partnered participatory research (CPPR) that addresses breast cancer, including disparities, environmental causes, and/or primary prevention.

-It is expected that enrolled partnerships who are based in California and complete the program will be prepared to submit competitive grant applications to the California Breast Cancer Research Program (CBCRP) Community Research Collaborations (CRC) awards during Cycle 25, in the spring of 2019 and to other funding sources.
+It is expected that enrolled partnerships that are based in California and complete the program will be prepared to submit competitive grant applications to the California Breast Cancer Research Program (CBCRP) Community Research Collaborations (CRC) awards.
+For the 2022 QuickStart cohort, CRC applications will be due in approximately March 2023.